 Green has boomed in popularity thanks to our renewed interest in the natural world.
 It brings the outside in and feels simultaneously expansive and meditative.
 Colour psychologists believe it promotes balance, harmony, growth and renewal.

 Wise Old Sage is a crowd favourite.
 Lighter and less domineering than darker greens, it adds a subtle splash of colour to bland settings.
 It looks extraordinarily delightful alongside soothing blends like duck egg blue and hearty brown.

 Alternatively, create contrast with rich emerald green.
 Victory Lane dazzles against brilliant white tiles and appliances.
-Its prominent pigmentation is attention-grabbing and profound, invoking a sense of wonder every time you step into the room.
+Its strong, jewel-like pigmentation, is a joy to the eye every time you step into the room.

 Whatever you choose, make sure to accessorise with plenty of indoor plants and wooden furniture for the maximum, earthy effect.

 Blue is one of the most popular colours for kitchens – with good reason too.
 It looks great in practically any kitchen, from traditional shaker styles to uber-modern kitchen-diners.
 Most importantly, blue can be used to great effect on cupboard doors.

 A deep, dark shade like After Midnight will add depth to your kitchen with a strong, dramatic backdrop.
 Or opt for some lighter, and a bit more unusual, like Moody Blue.
 Its lovely lavender undertones will lighten the mood of your kitchen and keep it looking completely unique.

 Neutral cabinets are far from boring – they give you ultimate freedom when choosing appliances, wall paint and furnishings.
 They're excellent supporting actors and can be used to emphasise other colours in your palette.
 For example, they highlight bold feature walls and standout accents.